-Academic Students

-Academic students must attend a minimum of 75% of a course to be considered for a passing grade.
+Minimum Attendance Requirement: Students must attend a minimum of 75% of a course in order to be eligible to be considered for a passing grade.

 After 14 consecutive calendar days of absence, a student will be withdrawn from the University.
 Any action taken due to excessive absences may affect financial aid and graduation dates.